Gurrt/software-process/assignment-2/power.md

 #####CGI
 CGI Federal was the main contractor of the HealtCare.gov project who was awarded with the Federally Facilitated Marketplace (FFM) contract on September 30, 2011 [Levinson].
 The FFM supports according to CMS [11] the following functions: Eligibility & Enrollment, Plan Management, Small Business Health Options Program (SHOP) Application, Financial Management and Consumer Support.

-#####OIG
+#####Office of Inspector General
 Office of Inspector General (OIG) is an office that is part of Cabinet departments and independent agencies of the Federal government of the United States as well as some state and local governments.
 Each office includes an Inspector General and employees charged with identifying, auditing, and investigating fraud, waste, abuse, and mismanagement within the parent agency.
 [12]

 ###Control & Power

+####Failure of CMS
 As already was stated CMS was responsible for the overall coordination and planning of the HealtCare.gov project.
-But it did fail according to reports [] of the office of inspector general.
+But it did fail according to reports [1] [3] [13] of the office of inspector general.

 When looking at the budget we see that it grew continuosly.
 According to the OIG report [13] the original budget for CGI was $93.7 million, however this grew to $292 million prior to launch of the website.
 While estimates that the overall cost for building the website had reached over $500 million prior to launch, the Office of Inspector General released a report finding that the total cost of the HealthCare.gov website had reached $1.7 billion.